alex4kin/SPIKS/README.md

 # SPIKS
 Works for the company SPIKS.
-HTML, CSS - SCSS, no JS
+HTML, CSS - SCSS, no JS.
-Layout from Figma
+Layout from Figma.